CHILD SUPPORT

 - Significant changes in medical costs for the child

-- Changes in majority parenting time between the parents
+- Changes in the majority of parenting time between the parents

 How Are Child Support Orders Enforced in Denver?

-Failure to pay child support can put an undue financial strain on the parent receiving child support.
+Failure to pay support can put an undue financial strain on the parent receiving support.
 Additionally, failure to pay can negatively impact the standard of living for the child(ren).
-A court order to pay child support can be enforced through a number of legal measures.
+A court order to pay support can be enforced through a number of legal measures.

 - Garnishing wages from employment income